FrancesCoronel/personal-website-v3/site/content/adventures/2014-08-09-flavours-themes.md

   - design
 ---

-## These are all the Flavours themes I’ve created for the Mac customizing application, [Flavours](https://www.flavours.interacto.net/).
+## These are all the Flavours themes I've created for the Mac customizing application, [Flavours](https://www.flavours.interacto.net/).

 Flavours themes are generally used to customize the desktop layout with a new skin.

 > View all my themes at my author profile located at [`store.interacto.net/flavours/toprated?author=2156`](https://store.interacto.net/flavours/toprated?author=2156).
 >
-> Unfortunately, Flavours will be not be continuing with Apple’s new El Capitan OSX update, but it was fun while it lasted.
+> Unfortunately, Flavours will be not be continuing with Apple's new El Capitan OSX update, but it was fun while it lasted.

 ### [Baby Pink](https://store.interacto.net/flavours/uuid/9D0FD386-8DD1-4934-B566-1C095BB919CC)